fchiapini/FullStackEngineerChallenge/README.md

 ![Frontend diagram](diagrams/frontend.png)

+# Assumptions

+## **Admin user**

+After successfully logged in user admin will be redirected to employee management where it will be possible to create a new employee, update any information such as name, position, email, and password.

+There will not be a sign-up page.
+Only admin user can register new employees.

+Admin user can assign a new reviewer to any employee with blank feedback.

+## **Standard employee**

+After successfully logged in, the standard employee will be able to see all pending reviews that required feedback.

+Once submitted the review will not be seen in the datatable.

 # Full Stack Developer Challenge

 This is an interview challengs.
 Please feel free to fork.
 Pull Requests will be ignored.